jasongrimes/grimesit-mm/_pages/about.md

 and a good model of a long-term profitable, bootstrapped small business.
 It was successful, so I did that for a long time.
-Eventually I went out on my own again, to provide technical services to select clients, and conduct original research and development.
+Eventually I went out on my own again, providing technical services to select clients, and conducting original research and development.

 Though I have no employees, there is no such thing as a one man band--at least not in business or technology.
 I'm supported by a network of friends and experts in systems, design, development, and business, as needed.